Rule Triggers

 Task is scheduled on time off or holiday...

-This rule trigger allows you to take an action when a task gets scheduled during a holiday or a user's scheduled time off.
+This rule condition allows you to take an action when a task gets scheduled during a holiday or a user's scheduled time off.

 Whenever a task is assigned to someone in the target project, or an assigned user's task in that project has its start/due dates changed, this rule will be evaluated, and if the assigned start/due dates fall within one or more time-off entries in the "holiday/time off calendar", the rule's action will be taken.